-Download a sample balanced scorecard for free in Word and write yours easily without having to start from scratch.
+Download a balanced scorecard example for free in Word and write yours easily without having to start from scratch.

 Organization Thoughtware International and Visum Solutions, Inc. have defined a balanced scorecard as a framework for managing and implementing business strategy at all levels by linking initiatives, measures and objectives.
 It provides the view of overall performance of an organization.
 According to them, a balanced scorecard has proven to be a powerful framework for performance management.
 It allows thinking in a different manner to encourage a larger group to move in the same direction and to achieve a better cultural change.
 By using the scorecard as a strategic navigational chart or strategy map, success can be achieved in institutionalizing it and linking it to the strategy of the organization.

 Scorecards are used by strategic business units all over the world in both the public and private sectors.
-The sample balanced scorecard you can download here brings out all of these points.
+The sample you can download here brings out the various strategic objectives.

 Balanced Scorecard Approach

 The division of a scorecard into various subsections is the most distinctive feature, according to Lafferty Publications.
 Initially, Norton and Kaplan divided the scorecard into customer, financial, innovation and learning strategies.
 These components were described by Organizational Thoughtware International & Visum Solutions, Inc. under the headings: customer perspective, financial, learning and growth and internal, which are detailed as follows: